lectures in Italian

-The course aims to provide students with the theoretical and application aspects for understanding air navigation systems, in particular:
+The course aims to provide students with the theoretical and application aspects for understanding radio navigation systems, in particular:

-- a broad and comprehensive vision of air navigation systems;
+- a broad and comprehensive vision of navigation systems;

-- a clear understanding of aid systems used in air navigation
+- a clear understanding of the techniques and methods used in navigation;

 - a solid basis for possible continuation of academic studies.

-Knowledge and understanding: The student must demonstrate knowledge related to navigation and cartography able to define airplane navigation.
+Knowledge and understanding: The student must demonstrate knowledge related to radio navigation.

-Ability to apply knowledge and understanding: The student must demonstrate knowing how to use the acquired concepts and the tools necessary for realizing air navigation systems and its cartography;
+Ability to apply knowledge and understanding: The student must demonstrate knowing how to use the acquired concepts and the tools necessary for realizing radio navigation systems;

-Judgment autonomy: The student must be able to know how to independently evaluate the processes of air navigation and to indicate the main cartography supports.
+Judgment autonomy: The student must be able to know how to independently evaluate the processes of radio navigation.

-The student must have the ability to easily explain air navigation ì with the correct use of scientific language.
+The student must have the ability to easily explain radio navigation ì with the correct use of scientific language.

-Students must be able to progressively acquire autonomy and to continuously update their knowledge through the study of publications (also in English) in order to acquire the ability to deepen the topics of air navigation systems and its cartography.
+Students must be able to progressively acquire autonomy and to continuously update their knowledge through the study of publications (also in English) in order to acquire the ability to deepen the topics of radio navigation systems.

 It is necessary to acquire and assimilate the knowledge provided by the courses of Mathematical Analysis, Physics and Geodesy and Navigation.